 This is the best (tastiest) and healthiest mayonnaise recipe you will ever find.
-It could be called a Mock Miracle Whip® recipe except that it is sweeter and tangier.
+It could be called a Mock Miracle Whip® recipe except that it is sweeter and tangier than the original.
 If you don’t like the sweet and tangy and want to just make plain mayonnaise, you can remove the sweetener and some of the lemon juice/vinegar.

 We will discuss what makes this recipe so damn good for you as you get into the recipe.